GigabyteBlender/2025-ESA-CansatProject/README.md

 ## 3. Data Acquisition
 - **Purpose**: To collect and store data from various sensors on the CanSat.
-- **Learning Outcomes**: Knowledge of sensor integration, data logging, and telemetry.
+- **Learning Outcomes**: Sensor integration, data logging, and telemetry knowledge.

 ## Example of data collection using the software I made
 ![Video](ProjectImages/vid.mov)